falcuun/SimpleArduinoMonitor/README.md

   - Click on 'Write To File' Button and select file to append data to
   - To Save as a single line, check the "Write one Line" checkbox To send data:
-  - Write the data you want to send in "send data" box, and hit 'write' button
+  - Write the data you want to send in "send data" box, and hit 'write' button.